danoon2/Boxedwine/docs/CPUemulation.md

 # CPU Emulation

-Boxedwine runs x86 Linux binaries, so far only binaries from Debian 10 have been tested.
+Boxedwine runs x86 Linux binaries, currently it is using Tiny Core Linux 15.
 The main purpose of Boxedwine is to run the 32-bit version of Wine in order to run 32-bit Windows applications and games.
 Wine is not an emulator so it will expect the host to run on an x86 processor inorder to run the x86 compiled code of the Windows apps/games.

 Boxedwine is an emulator and will emulate all x86 instructions.
 Because of this it is easy to run Boxedwine on other hardware architectures such as ARM.
 The simplist CPU emulation is to decode an x86 instruction then run the code associated with that instruction, for example you can think of a giant switch statement that loops, handling each instruction.
 Boxedwine has a 2 main types of CPU emulation, "normal" which is kind of like the giant switch/loop I just mentioned and "binary translation" which converts each x86 instruction to the native host instruction at run time.
 The normal CPU emulator is slow but since it doesn't know about the host, it will just work on all architectures.
 The binary translator CPU emulator is very fast but requires a large effort to bring up for each new architecture.
 Currently the binary translator is written for x64 and ARMv8 (ARM64).